 - daily activities

-PDD is used to describe a person who experiences clinically significant depression over a long period of time.
-The level of depression is usually not severe enough to meet the criteria for MDD.
+Medical professionals typically use PDD to describe a person who experiences clinically significant depression over a long period.

-- For a diagnosis of MDD, symptoms must last at least two weeks.
+For a diagnosis of MDD, symptoms must last at least

 - feeling sad, empty, tearful or hopeless